 Skip to main content

-• Overview — headline metrics at a glance, trend charts, competitive snapshot, and a summary of your biggest wins and gaps.
+OverviewHeadline metrics, trend charts, competitive snapshot, and a summary of your biggest wins and gaps.

-• Citations — which sources AI platforms cite when discussing your category, and which publications represent the highest-value PR targets.
+CitationsWhich sources AI platforms cite when discussing your category, where your brand stands across them, and where the highest-value opportunities are.

 What to look at first

 1. Your overall mention rate.
 This is the single most important number on the dashboard.
-It tells you what percentage of tracked prompts result in an AI answer that names your brand.
+It tells you what percentage of tracked prompts produce an AI answer that names your brand.
 If it is under 20%, your brand is largely invisible in AI search, and everything else is noise until you address that.
 See Mention rate for details.

 2. Per-platform breakdown.
 Are you being mentioned on ChatGPT but not on Perplexity?
 Different platforms pull from different source pools and rank content differently.
 A gap on one platform usually points to a specific content or authority issue.
-The platform concept pages explain what each engine prioritizes.
+The platform concept pages explain what each engine prioritises.

 4. Your top citation sources.
-The Citations view shows which websites and publications AI platforms reference when answering questions in your category.
+The Citations tab shows which websites and publications AI platforms reference when answering questions in your category.
 If Perplexity consistently cites a specific review site or trade publication, getting mentioned there directly improves your AI visibility.
 See Win editorial coverage that LLMs cite.

 MetricWhat it measuresLearn more